Eugeny/tabby/README.md

 Pull requests and plugins are welcome!
 Publish your plugin on NPM with a `terminus-plugin` keyword to make them appear in the Plugin Manager.

-See [HACKING.md](https://github.com/Eugeny/terminus/blob/master/HACKING.md) for a very plugin development tutorial!
+See [HACKING.md](https://github.com/Eugeny/terminus/blob/master/HACKING.md) for a very brief plugin development tutorial!